girliemac/getting-started-lessons/accessibility/README.md

-# Creating accessible webpages
+# Creating Accessible Webpages

 > The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.
 >
-> \- Tim Berners-Lee, W3C Director and inventor of the World Wide Web
+> \- Sir Timothy Berners-Lee, W3C Director and inventor of the World Wide Web

-Tim perfectly highlights the importance of creating accessible websites.
-An application which can't be accessed by all is by definition exclusionary.
+This quote perfectly highlights the importance of creating accessible websites.
+An application that can't be accessed by all is by definition exclusionary.
 As web developers we should always have accessibility in mind.
 By having this focus from the beginning you will be well on your way to ensure everyone can access the pages you create.
+In this lesson, you'll learn about the tools that can help you ensure that your web assets are accessible and how to build with accessibility in mind.

+## Tools to use

-## Screen readers
+### Screen readers

+One of the best-known accessibility tools are screen readers.

 [Screen readers](https://en.wikipedia.org/wiki/Screen_reader) are commonly used clients for those with vision impairments.
 Just as we spend time ensuring a browser properly conveys the information we wish to share, we must also ensure a screen reader does the same.

-At its most basic, a screen reader will read a page from top to bottom.
+At its most basic, a screen reader will read a page from top to bottom audibly.
 If your page is all text, the reader will convey the information in a similar fashion to a browser.
 Of course, web pages are rarely purely text; they will contain links, graphics, color, and other visual components.
-Care must be taken to ensure our information is read correctly by a screen reader.
+Care must be taken to ensure that this information is read correctly by a screen reader.

 Every web developer should familiarize themselves with a screen reader.
 As highlighted above, it's the client your users will utilize.
 Much in the same way you're familiar with how a browser operates, you should learn how a screen reader operates.
 Fortunately screen readers are built into most operating systems, and many browsers contain extensions to emulate a screen reader.

+✅ Try a screen reader browser extension or tool.
+One that works on Windows only is [JAWS](https://webaim.org/articles/jaws/).
+Browsers also have built-in tools that can be used for this purpose; check out [these accessibility-focused Edge browser tools](https://support.microsoft.com/en-us/help/4000734/microsoft-edge-accessibility-features).

+### Contrast checkers

+Colors on web sites need to be carefully chosen to  answer the needs of color-blind users or people who have  difficulty seeing low-contrast colors.

+✅ Test a web site you enjoy using for color usage with a browser extension such as [WCAG's color checker](https://microsoftedge.microsoft.com/addons/detail/wcag-color-contrast-check/idahaggnlnekelhgplklhfpchbfdmkjp?hl=en-US).
+What do you learn?

+### Lighthouse

+In the developer tool area of your browser, you'll find the Lighthouse tool.
+This tool is important to get a first view of the accessibility (as well as other analysis) of a web site.
+While it's important not to rely exclusively on Lighthouse, a 100% score is very helpful as a baseline.

+✅ Find Lighthouse in your browser's developer tool panel and run an analysis on any site. what do you discover?

 ## Designing for accessibility